 Now I can hear you saying “But its -40 out, I REFUSE to go outside!”
 First of all, I agree 100%.
 If it resembles North of the Wall from Game of Thrones – I am hibernating inside, even if John Snow and Ghost are out there waiting for me.
 BUT, the beauty of being a Passholder is that you don’t have to go on those freezing cold days.
 You can pick and choose the days that work for you.
 Only like blue bird days?
 You’re my type of person!
-Want to go on a heavy snowfall day to get those quads burning?
-More power to you!
+This winter we had 9 epic pow days to enjoy, and being a passholder allowed me to get first chair all 9 of those days.
+Truly some of the best pow days I have ever had were only a few weeks ago.
 Having a Season Pass puts you in control of when you get outside this winter.
-In the words of Hal Johnson and Joanne McCloud, stay fit and have fun!
+In the words of Hal Johnson and Joanne McLeod, keep fit and have fun!

 Meet Keith – now this is what some would call Neato Burrito.
 Yes it is a bike pass, but you can do the same with your ski pass 😊

 You have to admit, we’ve made some compelling points to justify buying a pass.
 Now that you’ve got the info, make this YOUR year to purchase, get on the slopes and have an amazing winter!
 Now go buy your pass, what are you waiting for?